fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 	// +optional
 	Decryption *Decryption `json:"decryption,omitempty"`

-	// The interval at which to apply the kustomization.
+	// The interval at which to reconcile the Kustomization.
 	// +required
 	Interval metav1.Duration `json:"interval"`